Maece97/EDPOA/README.md

   - **Durable State**: The engine keeps track of the running process instances.
 This is - among others - necessary to be able to correlate incoming Kafka messages with the correct instance.
   - **Scheduling**: The process features a timeout functionality.
 If the authentication process takes too long, it is cancelled.
 This offers the chance to react accordingly - in our case, with a stateful retry.
-  - **Support for Human / Machine Collaboration**: The process includes a „user task” for re-entering the pin.
+  - **Support for Human / Machine Collaboration**: The process includes a „user task" for re-entering the pin.
 Camunda provides a handy option here to provide a UI for interaction with the user.
   - **Tooling**: The Camunda modeller was used to create the BPMN diagram.
 Other than that, the Camunda libraries were used to connect to the services via the service tasks.

 ### Lecture 4: